jrullan/micropython_neotimer/README.md

 for Arduino and Propeller 2 in Spin 2.

-## Explanation
+## Why use Neotimer?

+In the microcontroller world, delays are used extensively to control different aspects of timing control.
-When you use a time.sleep() function in a program, the processor stops everything it is doing until this delay is completed.
+This is usually implemented using functions such as time.sleep().
+But when you call `time.sleep()` , the processor stops everything it is doing until this delay is completed.
 That is called a blocking delay, because it blocks the processor until it finishes.

-There are many times when we don't want this to happen.
+There are many situations where this is undesirable and you need to implement a workaround.

 This library provides a way to use time delays without blocking the processor, so it can do other things while the timer ends up.
 This is called a non-blocking delay timer.

-The timer provides basic functionality to implement different ways of timing in a program.
+Neotimer provides a set of basic functionalities to implement different ways of timing in a program.
 You can use the timer in the following ways:

 ### A) Start-Stop-Restart Timer -